Kingmopser/ProbabilisticML/README.md

+# Probabilistic Machine Learning Seminar:
-# Seminar: Bayesian Neural Networks
+## Baysian Neural Networks
 _Repository for Course Code and Projects_

 ## 📚 About